Bellefire: History

 They first formed in 1999 (see 1999 in music), at an audition organised by Louis Walsh and John Reynolds, the management team behind Boyzone.
 Walsh and Reynolds' goal was to form a male/female mixed group.
 According to the Irish Independent, Walsh was disappointed with the standard of male entrants and opted to sign a girl group instead.
 The intention was to aim towards "a more mature niche in the pop market" than what was becoming the norm for vocal groups at the time.
 The line-up was chosen with the inclusion of a fifth member called Paula O'Neill.
-They performed for the first time under the name 'Chit Chat' as a support act to Boyzone's Point Depot concerts in January 2000, soon after which Paula O'Neill left the group.
-The four remaining members went on to sign a recording contract with Virgin Records as 'Bellefire' later that year.
+They performed for the first time under the name 'Chit Chat' as a support act to Boyzone's Point Depot concerts in January 2000, after Paula O'Neill left the group.
+The four remaining members signed a recording contract with Virgin Records as 'Bellefire' later that year.

 After recording their debut album After the Rain, they released two singles, both of which were top twenty hits in the UK.
 Their first single, "Perfect Bliss" reached No.2 in the Irish charts and went double platinum in their home country.
 It started to pick up high levels of airplay in Japan, so the girls delayed release of the album in the UK to concentrate on the Japanese market.
 Perfect Bliss reached No.1 in the Japanese international music charts and meant three months of touring and promotion in Asia and the release of their album After The Rain, especially for the Japanese market.
 They collaborated with Japanese artist Hitomi Yaida; re-writing English lyrics for Yaida's hit song Buzzstyle, which they recorded in their own harmonised sound and they performed this with her on Japanese TV and in a televised concert.

 Their second single "All I Want Is You" was released almost a year after their first single in the UK.
-It received a lot of airplay and got them an appearance on Top of the Pops.
-However, just as the album and another single were due for release, their record company Virgin unexpectedly dropped them and European version of their album was never released.
+It received a lot of airplays and got them an appearance on Top of the Pops.
+However, just as the album and another single were due for release, their record company Virgin unexpectedly dropped them and the European version of their album was never released.
 Changes at Virgin meant new management at the label who had not worked with the band before, decided that Bellefire along with many other artists on the label were to be dropped.